hackersanddesigners/iperform/readme.md

 iperform
 ========

-Whatsapp chatbot sending choreographic instructions to dancers through bash scripts.
+WhatsApp chatbot sending choreographic instructions to dancers through bash scripts.
 Built on top of [Yowsup](https://github.com/tgalal/yowsup).

 ## Setup

 `git clone` this repo.
-Do not install Yowsup through `pip install yowsup2`, as you often have to manually patch the library because of Whatsapp’s new API changes.
-Yowsup is not an official whatsapp client, after all, so hacking is mandatory.
+Do not install Yowsup through `pip install yowsup2`, as you often have to manually patch the library because of WhatsApp’s new API changes.
+Yowsup is not an official WhatsApp client, after all, so hacking is mandatory.

 From your project’s root folder: